cloudmesh-community/book/chapters/assignment.md

   the code and directory structure clean and document how to reproduce your results.

-- For python use a requirements.txt file also
+- For python use a requirements.txt file also, develop a setup.py so your code can be installed with `pip install .`

 - For docker use a Dockerfile also